 The unique qualities among the many saints, translates into an array of spiritual tools or gifts to get us through life’s ups and downs and help us on this journey to heaven, Tomeo explained.
 “Catholics understand that our relationship with Jesus is primary,” she wrote in the book, “but through a relationship with the saints, we can grow even closer to Jesus.”

 Tomeo pointed out that we have 24/7 access to the saints.
 “Just like a dear friend, even in our busy, noisy world, we’re still connected,” she said.
 “They reach out and touch us.
 The saints remind us that they are very much aware of the needs of God’s people, and most important, our need to stay close to God himself and to always to our heavenly Father so we can grow in our friendship with Christ.”

-Art/photography: Portrait visage d’Elisabeth de la Trinité portant son habit de carmélite (Face portrait of Elisabeth of the Trinity in Carmelite habit), Willuconquer, undated, CCA-SA; Andacht in der Kirche (Worship in the church), Eduard Veith, by 1925, PD-US author’s life plus 80 years or less; St. Ignatius of Loyola, Peter Paul Rubens, 1600s, PD; all Wikimedia Commons.
+Art/photography for this post on enhancing your spiritual direction with the saints: Portrait visage d’Elisabeth de la Trinité portant son habit de carmélite (Face portrait of Elisabeth of the Trinity in Carmelite habit), Willuconquer, undated, CCA-SA; Andacht in der Kirche (Worship in the church), Eduard Veith, by 1925, PD-US author’s life plus 80 years or less; St. Ignatius of Loyola, Peter Paul Rubens, 1600s, PD; all Wikimedia Commons.
 Photo of Teresa Tomeo courtesy of Teresa Tomeo.
 Cover of Teresa’s Book, courtesy National Catholic Register.